CONTACT US

 Need Help in Next.js Performance Optimization?

-3. Investigate and Optimize Critical Pages
+3. Profile and Optimize Critical Page Rendering

 Focusing on your most important and frequently visited pages can yield significant overall application performance improvements: